MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 Davide Chicco, Giuseppe Jurman: Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
 BMC Medical Informatics and Decision Making 20, 16 (2020) - (<a href="https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5">link</a>).

-The dataset was obtained from the Kaggle link shown below.
+Based on the above research, the dataset was obtained from the Kaggle link shown below.
+In the case of the AutoML run, the data was first imported into a registered dataset within Azure ML.
+In the case of the Hyperdrive, it was accessed directly from the Kaggle link.

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.